ouija/Surface4Pro-i7-6650U-Hackintosh/README.md

 ## OpenCore Configuration Notes
 - SMBIOS Definition set for **MacBookPro14,2** which closely matches the hardware of Surface Pro 4.
+- Using `HfsPlus.efi` instead of `OpenHfsPlus.efi`
 - `AppleIntelLpssI2CController` will have timeout and connection issues without porperly patched `SSDT-GPIO.aml`
   - Alternatively, patched version of `SSDT-XOSI.aml` may be used instead of `SSDT-GPIO.aml`
-- Using `USBInjectAll.kext` and `XhciPortLimit` patch in OC may cause other issues, not enabled (for install).
+- Using `USBInjectAll.kext` and `XhciPortLimit` patch in OC may have caused issues with `AppleIntelLpssI2CController`; Not enabled.
+- Originally tracked down working SSDTs from https://dsdt-database.monster/surface-pro-4-core-i7-opencore/ and Dortainia Guide